Workbench-tools/docker-symfony/README.md

 CD into application folder `cd /var/www/application-name`

 Run `./init.sh` to build docker containers and run application.
 Before you run this command have a look to `/var/www/application-name/docker-compose.yaml` file.
-If for example mysql runs on your machine default port 3306 this command will fail.
+If for example mysql runs on your machine default port 3306 this command will fail because of port conflict.

 Type in on your browser `localhost:8000` to see if your application up and running